canonical/microcloud/README.md

 Following the simple CLI prompts, a working MicroCloud will be ready within minutes.

-The MicroCloud snap drives two other snaps (LXD and MicroCeph), enabling automated deployment of a highly available LXD cluster for compute with Ceph as a storage backend.
+The MicroCloud snap drives three other snaps (LXD, MicroCeph, and MicroOVN), enabling automated deployment of a highly available LXD cluster for compute with Ceph as the storage driver and OVN as the managed network.

-After the first initialisation steps, MicroCloud will detect the other servers, set up a cluster and finally prompt you to add disks to Ceph.
+During initialisation, MicroCloud detects the other servers and then prompts you to add disks to Ceph and configure the networking setup.

-At the end of this, you’ll have both a Ceph and a LXD cluster, and LXD itself will have been configured with both networking and storage suitable for use in a cluster.
+At the end of this, you’ll have an OVN cluster, a Ceph cluster, and a LXD cluster.
+LXD itself will have been configured with both networking and storage suitable for use in a cluster.

 ## **What about networking?**

-For networking, MicroCloud uses a default network bridge. **MicroOVN** is in development and will be added once completed.
+For networking, MicroCloud uses MicroOVN, a minimal implementation of OVN (Open Virtual Network).

 ## **What's next?**

 This is just the beginning of MicroCloud.
-We’re very excited about what’s coming up next, starting with the addition of OVN to the mix, providing distributed networking alongside the distributed storage provided by Ceph.
+We’re very excited about what’s coming up next!

 ### **RESOURCES:**
  - Introduction: https://discuss.linuxcontainers.org/t/introducing-microcloud/15871